iter8-tools/iter8/mkdocs/docs/tutorials/load-test/payload.md

     ```

 === "URL (application/json)"
     Fetch JSON content from a payload URL.
-Send it as payload and explicitly set the content type to "application/json".
+Use this JSON as payload and explicitly set the content type to `application/json` during the load test.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
               --set payloadURL=https://json-generator.com/ \